How to Set Up An Etsy Shop the Simple Way

 This post may contain affiliate links which means we may receive a commission if you purchase through our links.
 Please read our disclosure for more info.

 Etsy is the perfect way to earn income on the side, or turn into a full-time gig!
-If you have a passion for creating, and want to share this with others, then learn how to set up and Etsy shop easily and quickly with this guide.
+If you have a passion for creating, and want to share this with others, then learn how to set up a shop on Etsy easily and quickly with this guide.

 Setting up a shop is simple, and it’s something you can get started on right now!

-Here's how to set up an Etsy shop and get your handmade business up and running, even as a beginner.
+Here’s how to set up your Etsy shop and get your handmade business up and running, even as a beginner.

 How to Create an Etsy Account

 To get started on Etsy, you first have to create an account on the platform.
 Go to Etsy.com and click on Sign in.

 Then fill out the form to register and use your email address to create an account, or select Continue with Google, Facebook or Apple.

 Check your email inbox for confirmation email from email@example.com and from there follow the instructions provided to confirm your account.